 \subsection{Rational roots of $w_l(M)$}

-\begin{prop} Let $M$ be a Motzkin path of length $n$ ending with a south-east step and denote by $M^\prime$ the Motzkin path of length $n+1$ obtained by putting an east step in front of the last step of $M$.
+\begin{prop} Let $M$ be a Motzkin path of length $n$ that ends with a south-east step, and let $M^\prime$ denote the Motzkin path of length $n+1$ obtained by putting an east step in front of the last step of $M$.
 The weight $w_l(M^\prime)$ is given by

 \end{prop}